michael6991/multi-threaded-kernel-logger/README.md

-# Project: Multi-threaded Logger with a Kernel Module Back-end
+# 🔹Project: Multi-threaded Logger with a Kernel Module Back-end
 ## High-Level Description

 Implement a user-space program that spawns multiple threads (producers) which generate log messages.
 These threads push logs into a shared buffer protected by POSIX mutexes/condition variables.